fhill2/legends-docs/docs/dev-data.md

 The bash script located at `tools/scrape/scrape.sh` in the git repo runs the scraper, then the post processing, then symlinks the JSON data files output from `tools/scrape/data_output/` to `data/` to be used in the project.

 ChooChooShoe's project is under [MIT License](https://github.com/ChooChooShoe/lol-damage-calculator/blob/master/LICENSE), which gives us rights to copy the software for our own use without any legal ramifications.

-## Design & Styling

-### Initial Design
-Show styling references here, and decision to create the UI similar to the in game UI, as there would be a level of familiarity.

-- league of legends wiki
-- lol damage calculator
-- in game UI

-### First Iteration
-- survey questionnaire images and responses here.

-## Frontend

-### React
-- Mention Floating UI Library - Libraries used.

-### UML

-### Tailwind

-Tailwind was chosen because..
-Tailwind stays close to CSS..

-### Vite

-## Backend

-### UML

-### API

-### Damage Calculations

-## Deployment

-As our application development cycle involved obtaining user feedback, our team considered different ways to get our application to our users to test it.

-Our team researched how the application could be delivered to our users without them having to download the source code, as this would reduce the amount of users willing to test and give feedback on our application.
-Ideally, the process of updating the deployment should be fully automated, requiring no manualy intervention from our team.

-### Railway

-[Railway](https://railway.app/) is a deployment provider,

-Railway is "the cloud that takes the complexity out of shipping software".
-It is

-Railway was chosen as a deployment provider because it is:
-- very easy to setup.
-The setup process consisted of pointing the .... to a github repo.
-- had usage based pricing.
-The traffic to the app was exceptionally low, and the deployment was free.
-- open source.
-- fully automated, requiring no manual intervention.
-Once Railway has been given permission to read the contents of a GitHub repo, Railway will read the current state of the repo, build, deploy the application, and provide a URL for the application to send to our users/testers.
-This deployment process happens anytime the repository receives new commits.

-When commits were pushed to the remote repository on github, the github Continuous Integration would deploy our application, and provide a link for the

-Railway is a deployment provider, with features similar to Heroku.

-## Testing
-- written part from Pablo's testing with League of Legends players.